From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Introduction

-There is a sizable amount of various benchmark building frameworks relevant to our work.
-We will focus here mainly on two, AI Safety Gridworlds \cite{leike_ai_2017} and Melting Pot \cite{agapiou_melting_2023}, both from Google DeepMind.
+There is a sizable amount of various benchmark building frameworks relevant to current work.
+The following overview will focus here mainly on two, AI Safety Gridworlds \cite{leike_ai_2017} and Melting Pot \cite{agapiou_melting_2023}, both from Google DeepMind.

-Our benchmarks are based on AI Safety Gridworlds, but are extended for multi-agent, multi-objective scenarios.
-Likewise, our work focuses on minimally defined safety benchmarks which avoid confounding factors, as well as allows for a hidden alignment score schema, if so desired.
-When compared to the benchmarks introduced in the current publication, then the original AI Safety Gridworlds is more minimalistic - to the extent that it is arguably oversimplifying things and losing essential objectives as compared to our multi-objective approach.
+The current benchmarks are based on AI Safety Gridworlds, but are extended for multi-agent, multi-objective scenarios.
+Likewise, the current work focuses on minimally defined safety benchmarks that avoid confounding factors, as well as allows for a hidden alignment score schema if so desired.
+When compared to the benchmarks introduced in the current publication, the original AI Safety Gridworlds is more minimalistic - to the extent that it is arguably oversimplifying things and losing essential objectives as compared to the multi-objective approach of the current work.

-While Melting Pot has population level metrics, our benchmarks track cooperation and alignment at an individual agent’s level.
-Furthermore, to avoid confounding factors, our environments have minimal initial size, while preserving complexity in the objectives.
-We focus on solving our the safety and performance objectives, which have turned out to be difficult enough.
+While Melting Pot has population-level metrics, the benchmarks in the current work track cooperation and alignment at an individual agent’s level.
+Furthermore, to avoid confounding factors, the environments of the current work have a minimal initial size while preserving complexity in the objectives.
+Current work focuses on solving the safety and performance objectives, which have turned out to be difficult enough.